 Who is the Actual Political “Newcomer”?

 The article describes Faizah Malik as an “attorney and newer political face.”
-This is a deliberate erasure of her actual record.
+This is deliberate erasure.

-Let’s be clear about who the real ‘outsider’ is.
+Let’s be 100 about who the real newcomer is.
 Faizah Malik has been a fixture in Los Angeles housing justice for over 15 years—long before she ever asked for a vote.
 She was doing the work when it wasn’t an election year.

 Traci Park?
-She didn’t even enter the public consciousness until 2020, when she burst onto the scene with a megaphone to stop a homeless shelter in Venice.
+She didn’t exist in public life until 2020, when she burst onto the scene with a megaphone to stop a homeless shelter in Venice.
+She’s not a long-standing community leader—she’s a pandemic-era pop-up candidate manufactured by angry homeowner associations, police & Zionist lobbies, and corporate landlords to block affordable housing and protect property values.

 Here’s what Westside Current intentionally leaves out about Faizah Malik: